Heating Curves — Fundamentals and Application

 70 °C (343 K)4.92.5

-Every Kelvin of lower supply temperature improves the COP by approximately 2 to 3 %.
-An underfloor heating system with a 35 °C supply temperature therefore achieves a COP that is roughly 75 % higher than that of a conventional radiator operating at 70 °C — an enormous difference in the annual energy balance.
+Every Kelvin of lower supply temperature improves the COP by roughly 2 to 3 %.
+An underfloor heating system with a 35 °C supply temperature therefore reaches a COP about 75 % higher than a conventional radiator running at 70 °C. Over the year, that gap dominates the energy balance.

 Heating curve and district heating network planning